Basic Information on Brain Injury

 The left and right sides of the brain are called hemispheres; they have different strengths.

 The left side of the brain is associated with verbal, logical, and analytical thinking.
 It is very good at naming and categorizing things, reading, writing, arithmetic.
 It likes to think about things logically and in order.
 It controls the right side of the body.

 The right side of the brain is the creative and curious side of the brain, and allows us to be flexible and think about the future.
 It is good at visual and intuitive information; it thinks quickly and looks at the whole picture.
 It controls the left side of the body.

 What are some noticeable changes after brain injury?

-The changes seen after a brain injury depends on a number of factors such as (but not limited to): the severity of the injury, where and how the damage was sustained, how quickly the person was diagnosed and treated, their general health and age at the time of injury.
+The changes seen after a brain injury depends on a number of factors such as the severity of the injury, where and how the damage was sustained, their general health and age at the time of injury.